Conanbranch/ai4code-transformer-baseline/README.md

 Testing on 10% of Data:
 - Bias correction does not seem to help with 10% training (.8094 (Bias Correction) vs. .8060 (No Bias Correction))
 - Re-Init appears to start to have an negative impact once we re-init 4 layers and the degration is much more evident by 7 layers.
+- Smaller MD does not seem to help (32)

 ## To Do (Code)